How to Hire a Wedding Hair Stylist For Your Big Day

 3. Will you bring your own products (a blow dryer, a curling iron and other necessities), or will I be responsible for supplying them?

-Why you need to know: Most hairstylists will bring a kit with all the essentials they need to style your tresses.
+Why you need to know: Most hairstylists for weddings will bring a kit with all the essentials they need to style your tresses.
 But if they do require that you provide a specific product, you'll want to know early on (especially if that's a deal breaker).
 If you prefer to use your own tools and products, communicate this with your hairstylist to see if they're game.

 4. How do you charge—by the hour or per person?

 Why you need to know: Every hairstylist prices their work a bit differently.
 Before you sign a contract, have a clear understanding of the packages they may offer and what's included in each one.
 You'll also want to know how they would like to be paid.
 Cash tends to be the popular choice for beauty pros but more individual vendors are starting to take credit cards.
-Paypal and Venmo are also options you might want to ask about.
+PayPal and Venmo are also options you might want to ask about.
 The more you know about the logistics of paying them ahead of time, the smoother the day will be.

 Why you need to know: Not all hairstylists will work on-site—some may ask you to travel to their salon or studio.
-You should consider the distance between the salon and where you'll be getting dressed to determine if it will work into your wedding day schedule.
+You should consider the distance between the salon and where you'll be getting dressed to determine if it'll work into your wedding day schedule.
 No one wants to feel rushed the morning of their big day.

 6. How many weddings do you do in one day?
 (Will mine be the only one, or will you have to get to another wedding or event?)